AS619/AS619/README.md

 ## Hi there!👋

 Welcome to my GitHub profile!
-I'm Ayesha Sandeepani.😊 I'm an undergraduate electrical, electronic,and telecommunication engineer with a passion for technology and a focus on data science and artificial intelligence.
+I'm Ayesha Sandeepani.😊 I'm an undergraduate electrical, electronic and telecommunication engineer with a passion for technology and a focus on data science and artificial intelligence.

 ### About Me